Scarlet Honeyeater

 Bird Description:

-Like a tiny spark of fire darting through the treetops, the male Scarlet Honeyeater is impossible to miss.
+Like a tiny spark of fire darting through the treetops, the male Scarlet Honeyeater is impossible to miss, once you spot him!
 With brilliant scarlet plumage on his head, chest, and back, he glows against the greens of the bush.
 The females are more subtly dressed in olive-brown tones with a pale belly—but just as busy and important in the bird world.

 Special features: